Hendricks Chapel: History

 The chapel was built with funds donated by New York State Senator Francis Hendricks, who was mayor of Syracuse from 1880 to 1881 and state senator.
 He was a Syracuse University trustee from 1895 until his death in 1920, and Forestry College trustee from 1913 to 1920.
-Senator Hendricks, towards the end of his life, used to spend summers near Williamstown, Massachusetts where he and his niece, Kathryn Hendricks, would often visit the chapel at Williams College.
+Senator Hendricks, towards the end of his life, used to spend summers near Williamstown, Massachusetts, where he and his niece, Kathryn Hendricks, would often visit the chapel at Williams College.
 During one of these quiet visits, he decided to provide a chapel at Syracuse University, which he envisioned to be the heart of the campus.
-He gave the university $600,000 – an amount equivalent to about $8.1 million in 2023 – just before his death in June 1920 at age 86.
-Despite the challenges posed by the Wall Street Crash of 1929 and the onset of the Great Depression, the Chapel was completed on time and opened immediately after to the university community.
+He gave the university $500,000 – an amount equivalent to about $8.1 million in 2023 – just before his death in June 1920 at age 85.